atofigh/git-raw/README.md

 ## Foundations

-Similar to Git, git-raw stores files as a set of key/value pairs, with keys being the SHA-1 hash values of each file's content.
-Within a Git repository, soft links are used to point to file content and to keep track version history.
+Similar to Git, git-raw stores files as a set of key/value pairs, with keys being the SHA-1 hash of each file's content.
+Within a Git repository, symlinks are used to point to file content and to keep track of version history.

 ### Content stores

 git-raw can be customized to use multiple user-defined locations for the storage of files.
-These locations may be directories on local hard drives, network drives, USB drives, etc. and are called content stores. git-raw allows each user to define his/her own preferred set of stores in which to store content.
+These locations may be directories on local hard drives, network drives, USB drives etc., and are called content stores. git-raw allows each user to define his/her own preferred set of stores in which to store content.
 Distinct repositories on the same local machine can share content stores thereby minimize redundancies in cases when different repositories have some large files in common.

 Information about the content stores associated with each repository clone is kept in a separate branch with the special name "git-raw".
 The "git-raw" branch is handled by the git-raw plugin and stores information that can be used by other clones to obtain the content of files, and if enabled, to push new content to remote Git repositories.